SENS3: Multisensory Database of Finger-Surface Interactions and Corresponding Sensations

 \section{Existing Haptic Texture Databases}

-Several databases have been made to date for digitizing tactile textures (see Table~\ref{tab:Datasets}).
+Several databases have been made to date for digitizing tactile textures; see Table~\ref{tab:Datasets} for a list of these prior work.
 The first comprehensive one, the Penn Haptic Texture Toolkit (HaTT), featured unconstrained tool-surface interactions with 100 surfaces, their models for haptic rendering, and high-resolution images of each surface~\cite{culbertson2014one}.
 The tactile data included contact forces, accelerations, and scan speed and was recorded with a custom-designed tool.
 The authors later demonstrated that the recorded contact accelerations could be used to re-create the vibratory feels of surfaces via a voice-coil actuator~\cite{culbertson2013generating}.

 HaTT mainly focused on roughness and friction modalities, overlooking capturing multisensory aspects of texture perception~\cite{lederman2004multisensory}.
 To address this gap, Strese \textit{et al.} developed two texture databases~\cite{strese2017content,strese2019haptic}.
 They recorded data using multiple custom recording devices while exploring more than 100 surfaces via sliding, tapping, contour following, static contact, pressing, and holding.
 Their recording devices allowed mainly tool- or sensor-surface interactions.
 The databases contained contact accelerations, forces, thermal conductivity, reflectance, mass, volume, and interaction sounds and videos; check Table~\ref{tab:Datasets} for detailed distribution of collected data in each database.
-Similarly, Gao \textit{et al.} created "OBJECTFOLDER2.0"~\cite{gao2022objectfolder}, which incorporated tactile data (material, shape, texture, surface) along with audio and video of the tool interactions.
-Later, the authors demonstrated that these databases could be successfully used for texture classification via machine-learning techniques.

 Although tool/sensor-surface interactions were shown to effectively recreate the vibratory feel of surfaces and machine perception applications, the recorded data still does not represent the information obtained during bare-finger explorations~\cite{strese2019haptic}.
 To combat this, recent studies~\cite{jiao2019haptex,devillard2023con,richardson2022learning} introduced databases for finger-surface interactions.
 These databases include contact forces, accelerations, videos, and sounds recorded during sliding or tapping interactions; see Table~\ref{tab:Datasets} for more details of each dataset.
 The studies also showcased different uses of their data, such as bare-finger texture rendering~\cite{jiao2019haptex}, texture classification~\cite{devillard2023con}, or understanding human perception of surfaces~\cite{richardson2022learning}.
 Although these databases provide the much-needed information on finger-surface interactions, they only consider a subset of exploratory procedures and omit other important tactile properties, such as compliance and thermal.